Remote onboarding - how to make virtual onboarding a success

 Not everyone is confident in dealing with remote work.
 For some, video conferencing and the digital exchange of information are still unfamiliar territory.
 But in a hybrid working world, meetings and digital collaboration can only be effective if every employee is familiar with the most important tools.

-Accompanies new colleagues throughout the entire onboarding process
+Accompany new colleagues during the entire onboarding process

-Of course, the topic of communication should not be limited to the initial period.
-Even if the first few days have been successfully completed with many impressions, there should be a regular exchange with the new colleagues at every stage of onboarding.
-As part of remote onboarding, it is advisable to hold discussions at shorter intervals.
+Of course, communication should not be limited to the initial period.
+Even if the first few days with many impressions were successful, there should be a regular exchange with the new colleagues at every phase of onboarding.
+As part of remote onboarding, it is recommended to conduct the discussions at shorter intervals.

 Managers in particular should take the time to discuss open questions or problems in short pulse checks.
 This shows new employees that they are noticed and are an important part of the team.